alextanhongpin/evolutionary-architecture/code-structure.md

     this.id = id
     this.updated_at = Date.now()
   }

-  isActive() {
+  // Bad: This is not desired, as different domains might have different requirements for the isActive state of user.
+  // Say, if we have a Notification service, we might want to perform some conditional logic to determine if the user is active before sending them an email to encourage them to login.
+Or we might have another service to determine if the user is inactive for 1 year before sending them an email that their account will be deleted.
+In this sense, it's better to let the domain have control over the logic themselves, than the User Entity to have create a so-called `generic` function that caters for all logics. isActive() {
     // Perform logic to check if the updated_at is less than 2 hrs }